andywar65/architettura/README.md

 The model window is embedded within your website, but you can go fullscreen by pressing `F` or the visor icon in the right bottom corner of the window.
 On some mobiles the image will be split in two, with stereoscopic effect.
 You will need one of those cardboard headgears to appreciate the effect.
 Press `ESC` to exit fullscreen mode.
 On laptops, if you want to look around, press mouse button, then just move the mouse.
 To move around press the `W-A-S-D` keys.
 On some mobiles you literally walk to explore the model, but I've never experienced that.
 Some elements like Doors have animations, just click on them.
 Last but not least, press the `Ctrl+Alt+I` to enter the Inspector mode, that makes you inspect and modify the entities of the model.
 Modifications can be saved to HTML files.
+Notice that under the model window you have some lists, with links to surveys (see further), materials and partitions used in the scene.

-If you view a `Material Page`, a mockup scene will be presented, showing how different entities react to inspected material.
+If you click a `Material`, a mockup scene will be presented, showing how different entities react to inspected material.
+Similarly, the `Partition` displays a sample of a wall made of different layers.

 ### digitalkOmiX mode